intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 implementations if it is poorly designed, but a well designed extension framework can relieve pressure on protocol maintainers.

+A protocol extension point carries both cost and risk.
 It is better to remove extension options than to risk providing an extension mechanism with unknown or uncertain characteristics.

-When evolving a protocol, version negotiation is the single most important point of extensibility.
-This provides a fallback option for protocol evolution, ensuring that changes that can't be accommodated within the protocol can be addressed by revising the entire protocol.
-A protocol that includes provisions for its own eventual replacement is less likely to cause persistent and difficult maintenance problems.
+Version negotiation is perhaps the most critical extensibility point for any protocol, and even protocol extensions.
+Version negotiation provides an option of last resort for any shortfalls in any originally conceived extensibility: changes that can't be accommodated within the protocol can be addressed by revising the entire protocol.
+A protocol that includes robust provisions for its own eventual replacement always has at least one option available to address even the most intractable of maintenance problems.

 ## Implementer Guidance